Articles and Guides/ Cleanse and detox/ Latest Posts/ Popular Guides/ Vegan

 What is a 5-day fasting-mimicking diet?

 Developed by biogerontologist Dr. Valter Longo at the University of Southern California, the 5-day FMD is a nutritionally rich, low-calorie diet that simulates the benefits of a water fast.
-The potential health advantages of this diet, as highlighted by both Dr. Longo and Dr. Gundry, include:

 While the FMD offers a myriad of benefits, it’s crucial to always prioritize safety.
 If you have medical conditions or a history of eating disorders, consulting your medical provider before embarking on this diet is essential.